Divyaprakash17/MediBot/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Google Gemini for the AI capabilities
 - Streamlit for the web interface
-- OpenAI Whisper for speech recognition
+- speech_recognition for speech recognition
-- PyAudio for audio processing
+- pyttsx3 for text to speech

 ---